oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 `task_handle` so that remains valid after it is passed to run and it can represent tasks in any state, including submitted, executing, and completed tasks.
-Similarly, a `task_handle` in the submitted state may represent a task that has predecessors that must complete before it can executed, and so passing a `task_handle` to `task_group::run` or `task_group::run_and_wait` only makes it available for dependency tracking, and does not make it immediately legal to execute.
+Similarly, a `task_handle` in the submitted state may represent a task that has predecessors that must complete before it can execute, and so passing a `task_handle` to `task_group::run` or `task_group::run_and_wait` only makes it available for dependency tracking, and does not make it immediately legal to execute.